ennono/kleingarten/readme.txt

 Tags: kleingarten, schrebergarten, garten, allotment gardening Requires at least: 4.0
 Tested up to: 6.8
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Build a better website for your allotment gardening club!
-Say goodbye to your boring website.
-With Kleingarten, the WordPress plugin for allotment gardeners, you can build a better website that serves the association and its members.

 == Description ==

 Many allotment garden associations have a website.
-And many of these websites offer practically nothing to the members of the association, because they contain little more than a friendly ‘Welcome’ and perhaps a list of available plots.
+And many of these websites offer practically nothing to the members of the association, because they contain little more than a friendly Welcome.
 With Kleingarten you build a website that really adds value to your association and its members.

 == Installation ==